Understanding Keith Ellison

 Most recently, I revisited this history in the context of Ellison’s national ambitions in “The trouble with Keith Ellison” (November 21, 2016) and in the Power Line post “Keith Ellison’s back pages” (February 8,2017).
 The 2017 Power Line post includes a video of Ellison as a third-year University of Minnesota Law School student appearing in February 1990 under his Nation of Islam pseudonym Keith Hakim.
 (His first Nation of Islam pseudonym, I should say.)

-Ellison welcomed Kwame Ture (the former Stokely Carmichael) to speak in the law school’s Room 25 on the topic “Zionism: Racism, Imperialism or both?”
+Ellison welcomed Kwame Ture (Stokely Carmichael) to speak in the law school’s Room 25 on the topic “Zionism: Racism, Imperialism or Both?”
 Ellison’s introduction of Ture is clipped, but we are able to see him recalling the time he welcomed “Minister Farrakhan” to the University of Minnesota.
 Ellison was already deep into his Nation of Islam phase.

 What a long, strange trip it’s been.